Pedro Pierluisi

 May 15 2013 | Pierluisi introduced legislation proposing Puerto Rico's admission as a U.S. state. |

-This contents of the box above is based on material from the Wikipedia article Pedro Pierluisi, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Government of Pedro Pierluisi Urrutia & Pedro Pierluisi, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.